Induction

 · Purchase Further Reading - "Thinking, Fast and Slow" by Daniel Kahneman (2011) delves into how cognitive biases affect decision-making, which is relevant to understanding the steps on the Ladder of Inference.

-2. Suspension - Otto Sharmer
+2. Theory U - Otto Sharmer

 Resources